 Login to Stash and select Create Data Publication under the Publish and share box.
 The form will guide you through supplying important contextual information such as setting, access conditions, usage licensing and citation details.
 An existing data record and research data management plan is necessary to create a data publication (these can also be created in Stash).

-After submission, your data publication record will be reviewed, and you will be contacted if any clarification is required.
+After submission, your data publication record will be reviewed and you will be contacted if any clarification is required.
+If you require a DOI for your data publication, contact eresearch-it [at] uts.edu.au (eResearch).
 Published datasets can be found on the UTS Research Data Portal.